sschmid/pw-terminal-password-manager/README.md

   PW_RC                       path to the configuration file (default: ~/.pwrc)
 ```

-# example
+# Example: Adding entries and copying passwords

 ```
 $ pw add github                   # add new entry for github Enter password for github:
 Retype password for github:

 $ pw github                       # copy password for github

 $ pw add slack me@work.com        # add new entry for slack with account Enter password for slack:         # leave empty to generate a password

 $ pw                              # open fzf and copy password for selected entry ╭──────────────────────────────────────────────────────────────────────────────╮ │ >                                                                            │
 │   github                                          login.keychain-db          │